 - A. Underground

 - B. Detection

 - C. Communications

 - D. Cabinet and Controller

 - E. Poles, Heads, and Signs

 1.02 DESCRIPTION OF WORK

-This part of the specification includes furnishing of material and equipment necessary to complete, in place and operational, traffic control signal(s) as described in the project plans.
+This part of the specifications includes the furnishing of all material and equipment necessary to complete, in place and operational, traffic control signal(s) as described in the project plans.

 1.03 SUBMITTALS